boss507104/CSC-HPC-Guide/python-environment/smartsim-environment.md

 * The patched SmartRedis Python client is installed separately from its source repository.
 * SmartSim is installed separately after the patched SmartRedis Python client.
 * SmartRedis and SmartSim are excluded from `requirements.txt`.
+* The default build skips RedisAI and all ML backends.
+* SmartRedis is used for tensor, weight, metric, and prediction exchange.
+* JAX / Equinox model execution is performed by external Python processes.
+* ONNX is optional tooling in this environment, not a required RedisAI execution path.
+* `set_model`, `set_model_from_file`, and `run_model` require RedisAI backends and are not supported by the default Redis-only build.
 * Preserve the JAX, ONNX, NumPy, protobuf, Python, and CMake compatibility constraints.
 * `onnx==1.17.0` satisfies the `jax2onnx` requirement while remaining compatible with the pinned protobuf stack.
-* The SmartSim database build may temporarily install `onnx==1.15.0`.
-* The dependency set must therefore be reapplied after `smart build`.
+* The dependency set is reapplied after `smart build` as a conservative restoration step.
 * The final `uv pip check` must run only after the dependency restoration step.
 * Every `uv pip install` uses `--link-mode=copy` because the uv cache and Tykky target environment reside on different filesystems.
 * The SmartRedis Python client and SmartRedis native libraries serve different purposes.